Test Details Regarding HOBET

 Checklist for HOBET

-The HOBET essentially consists of four content areas: Mathematics, Science, English Language Usage and Reading Comprehension.
-There are other HOBET testing areas also, but these are administered according to the requirements of the courses for which the students apply for admission.
+The test essentially consists of four content areas: Mathematics, Science, English Language Usage and Reading Comprehension.
+There are other content areas also, but these are administered according to the requirements of the courses for which the students apply for admission.

 This content area tests the students’ knowledge of school level Algebra, Arithmetic, Geometry and Trigonometry.
-This content area constitutes 20% of the HOBET question paper.
+It constitutes about 20% of the question paper.
 Given below is the composition of its sub-content areas:

 - Numbers and Operators - 13%